krish-97-it/nextJs-strapi-blog/README.md

          }
       ```

-   📌 Key Notes:
+   📌 <ins>Key Notes:</ins>
    + Data is fetched after the page is loaded.
    + No SEO benefits since search engines see an empty page at first.
-   + Great for interactive apps where content frequently updates.
+   + Great for interactive apps where content frequently updates.<br>

-   ⚡ Server-Side Rendering (SSR)
+## ⚡ Server-Side Rendering (SSR)
    In Server-Side Rendering, Next.js pre-renders the page on the server for every request.
 This ensures that the client receives a fully rendered HTML page with data.

-   ✅ When to Use SSR ?
+   ✅ <ins>When to Use SSR ?</ins>
       + When SEO is important (e.g., landing pages, blogs, e-commerce).
       + When the content needs to be fresh on every request.
       + When you want to avoid exposing API keys in the frontend.

-   🛠 How to Implement SSR
+   🛠 <ins>How to Implement SSR</ins><br>
-   + Use getServerSideProps to fetch data at request time.<br>
+   + Use getServerSideProps to fetch data at request time.
       ```
          export async function getServerSideProps() {
            const res = await fetch("https://your-wordpress-site.com/graphql", {